nickonsocialmedia/Proxy-Chains/README.md

 proxychains brave-browser

+when you close the browser and want to stop Proxy/Tor,

+RUN:

+systemctl stop tor

+systemctl anonsurf stop

 THERE IS SO MUCH MORE INFO IN THIS VIDEO ON OSINT AND FORENSICS SO IF YOU WANT MORE INFORMATION WATCH THE VIDEO.